sudousercom/signalrgb-web-api/README.md

 1. Download and install the latest version of Python for Windows from the official website: https://www.python.org/downloads/windows/
 2. Or install Python3 from MS Store
 2. Install the required Python packages by running the following command in the terminal: `pip install Flask flask_httpauth`

+## How to Start the Script

+1. Clone this repository to your local machine.
+2. Open the terminal and navigate to the project directory.
-3. Define IP and port for web server, by default it is `127.0.0.1` and `8080`
+3. Define IP and port for web server in file `main.py`, by default it is `127.0.0.1` and `8080`
-4. Add desired usernames and passwords in the `users` dictionary (first pair used in example urls), by default it is
+4. Add desired usernames and passwords in file`main.py` in the `users` dictionary (first pair used in example urls), by default it is
 ```
 users = {
     "username": "password123",